Buy quality original equipment and replacement tire pressure monitoring systems at best prices online.

 Tire pressure monitoring system (TPMS) is an electronic system designed to monitor the air pressure inside the tires, reporting real-time tire-pressure information to the driver via onboard computer.
 Newer cars come equipped with tire pressure monitoring system, but you can install an aftermarket TPMS as well.

 To confirm if your vehicle has TPMS, turn on the ignition without starting the engine.
-If a tire icon with an exclamation sign lights up on your dashboard, your vehicle is equipped with TPMS.
+If a tire icon with an exclamation sign lights up on the dashboard, vehicle is equipped with TPMS.
 You can also check the vehicle owner's manual for more information.

-If your vehicle's recommended tire pressure drops by 25 percent or more, tire pressure monitoring system will illuminate a dashboard warning light - a yellow exclamation mark inside a tire cross-section.
-If your low tire pressure warning light is on, check your tire pressure and inspect your tires for punctures.
+If vehicle's recommended tire pressure drops by 25 percent or more, tire pressure monitoring system will illuminate a dashboard warning light - a yellow exclamation mark inside a tire cross-section.
+If low tire pressure warning light is on, check tire pressure and inspect tires for punctures.

 Purpose of the tire pressure monitoring system is to identify low tire pressure, warn driver to take action and keep tires properly inflated at all times to increase fuel efficiency, extend tire life, and ensure safety, stability and comfort when driving.